 Take also to yourself wheat, and barley, and beans, and lentils, and millet, and spelt, and put them in one vessel, and make bread of them for yourself . . .
 (Ezekiel 4:9, HBFV throughout).

 The beans and lentils used to make bread were two of the most widely eaten vegetables in Israel.
 Millet is a small summer grain that, of itself, makes for a poor quality loaf.
-Spelt is an inferior type of wheat that is referred to as "rie" in the KJV (Exodus 9:32, Isaiah 28:25).
+Spelt is an inferior type of wheat that is referred to as "rie" (rye) in the King James (Exodus 9:32, Isaiah 28:25).
 Barley was cheap to buy (see Ezekiel 4:10 - 12).
 It was often bought by the poor to make loaves that were heavier, but less tasty, than those that were wheat based.

 Why was the prophet given such an odd recipe?
 It was to symbolize the famine conditions that would be extant in Jerusalem during an actual siege.
 God commanded the prophet eat only twenty shekels' weight of food (about ten ounces or 228 grams) and drink only a sixth of a Hin of water (about 1 1/3 pints or .6 liters) each day.
 This was barely enough to keep him alive.